Breaking

 • Offers strong multi-core performance, ideal for more demanding workloads.

 • NPUs (Neural Processing Units) are designed to exclusively handle AI-related tasks like background effects.
-The offloading of those tasks from the CPU and GPU helps to improve overall importance.
+The offloading of those tasks from the CPU and GPU helps to improve overall performance.

 RAM